tyleryouk/00os-origin/00reaper/00OS-commands/user_requests.md

 | 006 | 2023-05-22 | Improve Error Handling for Tool Calls | Medium | Planning | Enhance user experience |

 ## Request Details
+### REQ-000: MUST PERFORM FIRST

+# Dynamic Command Discovery for 00OS

+## Issue Description

+Currently, both `> command-registry` and `> help` commands display an incomplete list of 00OS commands.
+This is problematic as it prevents users from discovering all available functionality within the 00OS system.
+Based on a directory scan of the `/00os/processes` folder structure, there are several commands that exist as processes but are not being displayed in the command registry output.

+The root cause appears to be that these commands are using hardcoded data rather than dynamically discovering all available processes in the system.
+This creates a maintenance burden and leads to an inconsistent user experience where commands exist but aren't discoverable through the standard interfaces.

+## Proposed Solution

+Each process in 00OS has a one-to-one relationship with an 00OS command.
+The command is inferred (not explicitly stated) by the creation of an 00OS process.
+To improve discoverability and ensure all commands are properly listed, we should implement the following approach:

+1. **Standardize Process Headers**: Establish a consistent header format for all 00OS process files that clearly defines:
+   - Command name
+   - Description
+   - Category
+   - Usage syntax (including subcommands, arguments, and flags)
+   - Examples
+   - Metadata (version, author, etc.)

+2. **Dynamic Command Discovery**: Modify the `command-registry` and `help` commands to:
+   - Dynamically scan all subdirectories within `/00os/processes`
+   - Parse the standardized headers from each process file
+   - Build a comprehensive list of all available commands
+   - Present this information to users in a consistent format

+3. **Implementation Method**:
+   - Use the `list_dir` tool to enumerate all process directories and files
+   - Read each process file header to extract command information
+   - Organize and present the commands based on their categories
+   - Cache the results for performance if necessary, with a refresh option

+4. **Documentation Updates**:
+   - Update documentation in `00reaper/00OS-commands` to reflect the new header requirements
+   - Provide templates for process headers to ensure consistency
+   - Create guidelines for command naming and categorization

+## Additional Considerations

+- **PowerShell Commands**: All PowerShell commands must be placed in `1000xscripts`, as PowerShell commands cannot be defined within 00OS directly.
+Only the `run_terminal_command` tool call should be used, which must call a PowerShell script in the `1000xscripts` directory (see `> reaper-sync` as an example).

+- **Backward Compatibility**: Ensure that the dynamic discovery method is backward compatible with existing process files, providing a migration path for those that don't yet follow the standardized header format.

+- **Performance**: Consider performance implications of scanning all process files on every `help` or `command-registry` command execution.
+Implement appropriate caching strategies if needed.

+## Implementation Priority

+This enhancement should be treated as a high priority, as it directly impacts the discoverability and usability of the 00OS system.
+Implementing this change will ensure that users have a complete and accurate view of all available commands, improving the overall user experience.
+### END REQ-000

 ### REQ-001: Implement Tool Call Based Command Structure
 #### Requirements